ozavala/Clix/Accounting Muli Company Test.md

 - The test correctly aims to validate multi-tenant isolation for Accounts, Journal Entries, Tax Reports and Financial Reports across two companies and a super admin user.
 - There are several mismatches between the test assumptions and the actual application structure, especially route names and tenant scoping.
 These will cause false failures.
-- A few model details (e.g., primary key of `CrmUser`) are handled correctly in places, but `is_super_admin` mass assignment can fail due to model fillable settings.
+- A few model details (e.g., primary key of `User`) are handled correctly in places, but `is_super_admin` mass assignment can fail due to model fillable settings.

 ## Strengths